lambert-o/Spring-Boot-Base-API/.github/README.md

 # Spring-Boot-Base-API

-A Maven project to use as a base upon which to build an API in Java using SpringBoot
+A Maven project to use as a base upon which to build an API in Java using SpringBoot.

+There are controller, domain and services layers alongside database interaction.
+Unit and integration testing has been implemented with code coverage enforcement.

 ## Requirements
 Java 17 or later